jie-jw-wu/human-eval-comm/README.md

 If you want to run the same commands but for linux environment, you must change the script_stepwise_phase123.bat file with script_stepwise_phase123_unix.sh

+The steps 0 and 2 require GPU in order to run the model inference while evaluating on the provided benchmark.
+The rest of the steps do not require GPU power, and can be simply run on CPU.

+For that reason, we present below scripts on how to run the steps 0 and 2 on GPU.
 If you want to run an evaluation in Alliance Canada servers (or possibly other servers that support job running using sbatch) use the following commands:

 In order to run the step 0 (do the initial evaluation using your model) you should use the file scripts/alliance_scripts/submit_evaluation_step_0.sh.
 Before running, please make the necessary modifications in them such as specifying the your model file path, etc.